VforVitorio/f1-clip-analysis/README.md

 ## ⚠️ Dataset Warning

 **The dataset is NOT included in this repository** due to size/licensing constraints.
-If needed, contact me through my links of my bio-
+If needed, contact me through my links of my bio.

 The dataset structure required: